atomisthq/docs/docs/getting-started/putting-atomist-to-work.md

 @atomist generators spring
 ```

-This time the Atomist bot should respond with a list of project
+This time the Atomist Bot should respond with a list of project
 generators that includes the *NewSpringBootRestService* generator.

 <div class="ss-container">